ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Persistence.md

 write this cookie to the disk.

-::The a cookie is stored on the user's computer that is equivalent to their password (but it is NOT actually their password).
+::The a cookie is stored on the user's computer that is equivalent to their password (./but it is NOT actually their password.md).
 This cookie is needed for the auto-login feature.
 The cookie lasts a maximum of 30 days, and it can only be used from the same IP address.